silver2row/Teknic_BBB/README.md

 So, as most of everyone knows already, running heavy loads on fantastic motors does not come at a cheap price.
-So, if you are looking to add a high-end motor to your BBB with SDKs involved, I recommend this product.
+So, if you are looking to add a high-end motor to your BBB with a SDKs involved, I recommend these products.

 For back up of power failure on specific hardware during running routes and edges, one might also get a Power Hub from their company.
 They have drives, motors,